-The first POPLmark examples are all in the theory of F{\leq} : and emphasize the theory of binders (e.g., alpha-conversion).
+The first POPL mark examples are all in the theory of $F{\leq :}$ and emphasize the theory of binders (e.g., alpha-conversion).

 As practitioners of machine-checked proof about real compilers, we have interests that are similar but not identical.
-We want to formally relate machine-checked proofs to actual implementations, not particularly to LaTeX documents.
-Amongst the three substantial software artifacts of conference paper, machine-checked proof, and executable implementation (in LaTeX, in a theorem-proving language, in a programming language, respectively), it's desirable that the connection between paper and proof be understandable by humans; but it's necessary that the connection between proof and program be generated or checked by machine, because of the size and complexity of those two components.
+We want to formally relate machine-checked proofs to actual implementations, not particularly to IATEX documents.
+Amongst the three substantial software artifacts of conference paper, machine-checked proof, and executable implementation (in IATEX, in a theorem-proving language, in a programming language, respectively), it is desirable that the connection between paper and proof be understandable by humans; but it is necessary that the connection between proof and program be generated or checked by machine, because of the size and complexity of those two components.

-Furthermore, perhaps it is the wrong approach to "exercise aspects ... that are known to be difficult to formalize," (i.e., binders with with alpha- and beta-conversion).
-Binders are certainly useful, but they are not essential for proving real things about real compilers, as demonstrated in several substantial compiler-verification projects [6, 9, 7].
+Furthermore, perhaps it is the wrong approach to "exercise aspects ... that are known to be difficult to formalize," (i.e., binders with alpha- and beta-conversion).
+Alpha-convertible binders with theorem prover support for alpha-conversion are certainly useful, but they are not essential for proving real things about real compilers, as demonstrated in several substantial compiler-verification projects [9,10,11].
 If machine-checked proof is to be useful in providing guarantees about real systems, let us play to its strengths, not to its weaknesses.